ehotaling/Disease_Prediction/Readme.md

 - **Treatment Generation:** The planned dynamic treatment generation via OpenAI API needs careful implementation and validation due to the sensitive nature of medical advice, and will carry strong disclaimers.

 ### B. Monitoring Overfitting
-- Unlike the previous idealized dataset... overfitting is a potential concern.
+- Unlike the previous idealized dataset which yielded 100% test accuracy with no signs of overfitting, the current models train on a complex dataset where overfitting is a potential concern.
 - The current `model_training.py` script now uses a **train/validation/test split**.
 - **Early stopping based on validation accuracy** is implemented for the PyTorch MLP to mitigate overfitting during its training.
 - Evaluation on the final test set provides an estimate of generalization, but further analysis (like k-fold cross-validation - Task #6) could provide more robust estimates.
 Current test performance (~83-87%) doesn't show signs of *severe* overfitting.